crispinprojects/speakingcalendar/README.md

 ### Preferences

-* Select "Edit->Preferences" from the hamburger menu or use Ctrl+Alt+p to invoke the preferences window (see screenshot below).
+* Select "Preferences" from the hamburger menu or use Ctrl+Alt+p to invoke the preferences window (see screenshot below).
 * Change options as required.

 ![](talkcalendar-preferences.png)